Hiding Backdoors within Event Sequence Data via Poisoning Attacks: Introduction

-\paragraph{Contribution} In this work, our goal is to investigate the effects from distinguishing strategies of poisoning attack on deep financial transaction models and proposed concealed poisoning attacks that are different to detect in data.
-The main contributions are as follows: \begin{itemize} \item A method to poison models for event sequences, including financial transaction models. \item Analysis of poisoned models in terms of concealment of the introduced backdoor.
-We consider that attack is concealed if outputs from the poisoned model are similar to predictions from the clean one. \item Evidence that the proposed poisoning methods such as weight poisoning or an adoption of multi-headed model architecture provides more stealthy backdoors rather than methods implying distillation-type regularization. \item A comprehensive ablation study of attack performance dependence on the poisoned part of training data, places of insertion of poisoned elements in a sequence, and a number of added poisoned tokens.
-Conducted numerical experiments provide a detailed examination on how these effects stand out for three different datasets and different architectures based on LSTM, CNN and Transformer. \end{itemize}
+This work investigates the different transaction data poisoning strategies and their effect on the models.
+This deep analysis includes the proposed concealed poisoned attack on event sequences that pass a genuine-test with high probability.
+We prove the efficiency of this model by evaluating it for several datasets.
+The main contributions are as follows: \begin{itemize} \item A general method to stealthily poison neural models for event sequences, including financial transaction models.
+It is based on weight poisoning or the adoption of a multi-headed architecture. \item An experimental evidence that the proposed poisoning methods provide more concealed backdoors rather than methods implying distillation-type regularization. \item A comprehensive ablation study of the attack performance.
+The numerical experiments conducted provide a detailed examination of how different effects stand out for three different datasets and different architectures, including LSTM, LSTM with attention, CNN, and Transformer. \end{itemize}